Arun23-coder/EduSelect_AI/README.md

 # EduSelect_AI

-A tool for matching student interests to areas of study.
+A tool that uses Machine learning and AI techniques to match student interests to study areas at the university level.

 ## Getting Started